-There’s never a reason for cars to experience premature engine failure, but Kia has had its moments.
-In fact, it was regularly occurring with the 2011 and 2012 Sorento models.
+There’s never a good reason for cars to experience premature engine failure, but Kia has had its moments.
+In fact, this was unfortunately a regular occurence with the 2011 and 2012 Sorento models.

 3. Engine Knocking

 It’s hard to get away from engine knocking with the 2010 and 2017 Forte models.
-It’s been regularly complained about and seems to be quite annoying.
+It has been a regular complaint from consumers, and seems to be quite annoying.

 Most Reliable Kia Models